Receive a free download on Management Education and the SDGs

 An Event Exploring Diversity, Equity, and Inclusion in Small and Medium-Sized Enterprises

-The first Diversity, Equity, Inclusion for Small and Medium-Sized Enterprises (DEI4SME) Hackathon, held in Vaasa, Finland, in February 2025, was a collaborative event organized by the University of Vaasa and international partners from Austria within the frames of the ongoing DEI4SME Project.
+The first Diversity, Equity, Inclusion for Small and Medium-Sized Enterprises (DEI4SME) Hackathon, held in Vaasa, Finland, in February 2025, was a collaborative event organized by the University of Vaasa and international partners from Austria within the framework of the ongoing DEI4SME Project.
 The two-week global hackathon brought together ten companies from Finland and Austria, nearly 200 students, and around 30 business, education, and sustainability experts from around the world to discuss key DEI issues that small businesses must address to remain sustainable and competitive.

 The success of the DEI4SME Hackathon I, already covered in international news sources, showcased that diversity can be a valuable resource for business growth and success if managed wisely.
-In the feedback about the event, 92% of respondents confirmed that the hackathon increased their awareness about the issues of DEI in business, especially in the SME context, and expanded their professional network; 82% shared that the hackathon benefited their personal or company’s development and advancement.
+In the feedback from the event, 92% of respondents confirmed that the hackathon increased their awareness about the issues of DEI in business, especially in the SME context, and expanded their professional network; 82% shared that the hackathon benefited their personal or company’s development and advancement.

 By solving cases for 10 companies, students practiced how to utilize DEI for a firm's internationalization efforts, improve the firm's capabilities and products to address diverse needs of customers, engage diverse groups of employees with the firm's strategies, or effectively resolve conflicts at work for more effective collaboration in teams.
 These company cases allowed students to tap into the real meaning of DEI and understand how closely it is connected to the core activities that every business does.
 Participating firms received new, ready-to-implement ideas on how to benefit from DEI in strategic and operational activities.